wit-ai/wit/README.md

 - [x] Delete action/response in Actions tab
 - [x] Firefox/Safari support
 - [x] More compact view of stories
+- [x] New languages
+- [ ] Model versioning (save the state of your bot for production use)
 - [ ] Automatic intent embedding, with two consequences
   - It will simplify intent handling
   - It will enable bots to detect if the message is totally out of scope
-- [ ] New languages
 - [ ] Support for multiple choice messages
 - [ ] Reusing stories in other stories to avoid repeating yourself
+- [ ] Structured input (handle Messenger's CTA -- buttons clicks -- for instance)
 - [ ] Redesigned Logs view
 - [ ] Conversations Inbox (turn logs into stories)
-- [ ] Structured input (handle Messenger's CTA -- buttons clicks -- for instance)
 - [ ] Conversation-aware entity extraction